Douglas High School (Massachusetts)

-Douglas High School is a public high school in Douglas, Massachusetts, United States serving 382 students in grades 9-12 in the Douglas School District.
+Douglas High School is a public high school in Douglas, Massachusetts, United States.
+In the 2024-2025 school year, it served 267 students in grades 9-12 in the Douglas School District.

 Demographics

-Douglas High School is home to 336 students, of which 175 are male and 161 are female.
-There is roughly equal representation dispersed among the grade levels, with 72 freshmen, 90 sophomores, 80 juniors, and 92 seniors.

-Douglas High School has a total of 35 teachers and a student-faculty ratio of 11.1 to 1.

-Racially, Douglas High School is fairly homogeneous.
-The majority of students identify as White (90.5%).
-5.4% are Hispanic, 1.5% are Asian, 1.8 Multi-Race, Non-Hispanic, 0.6% African American, and 0.3% Native Hawaiian/Pacific Islander.

 Advanced placement testing

 Douglas High School offers Advanced Placement (AP) courses to its students.
-According to data from U.S. News & World Report for the 2021-2022 school year, 49% of Douglas High School students participated in at least one AP exam during that year.
-Of those students, 44% passed at least one AP test.
+According to data from U.S. News & World Report, in 2024, 41% of Douglas High School students participated in at least one AP exam.
+33% of students passed at least one AP exam.

 Athletics

-Douglas High School is part of the Dual Valley Conference which also includes Blackstone-Millville Regional High School, Hopedale Junior Senior High School, Nipmuc Regional High School, Sutton High School, and Whitinsville Christian High School.
+Douglas High School is part of the Central Massachusetts Athletic Conference.

 Students at Douglas High School compete in a variety of athletics, including golf, soccer, volleyball, cross country, cheerleading, indoor track and field, basketball, softball, baseball, and outdoor track and field.
 Douglas also participates in a football co-op with Sutton, a boys' hockey with Hopedale, a girls' hockey co-op with Auburn, and a field hockey co-op with Blackstone Millville.